 Heat a frying pan and add the olive oil.
 Pan-fry the tortilla wedges into tortilla chips on both sides until brown and crispy.

-Spray an oven dish with cooking spray and divide a first layer of tortilla chips on the bottom.
+Spray an oven dish with cooking spray and divide the first layer of tortilla chips on the bottom.
 Drizzle a couple of tablespoons of sauce on the tortillas.

 Then a third of the kidney beans, onions, and grated cheese.
 Stack the second layer of tortilla chips and repeat the sauce, bean, onion, and cheese routine.

 Then take the oven dish out of the oven and separate the tortillas so you can add three eggs in the dish.

 Make shallow holes else the egg whites will not cook evenly.
 Return in the oven and bake between 10-12 minute or until the egg white is just set.

 Set the oven dish on the kitchen counter and cover with aluminum foil to keep the residual heat inside to let the egg white set.

 Sprinkle the sliced scallion on top to decorate.